jamiemrobison/php-fitness-app/README.md

 # php-fitness-app
 Fitness web application using the Bitnami WAMP stack.
 Primarily focused on weightlifting.
+Project for college web development course.

 ## Set up instructions (for group members):
   - Clone this repository to your apache/htdocs directory.